dmmolitor/dmmolitor.github.io/research.md

 title: Research
 ---
 ###### Research Interests
-I am broadly interested in developing and analyzing machine learning algorithms.
-In particular, I am interested in relatively simple methods that can be understood well mathematically.
-Recently, I have been studying data completion for structured data, classification methods using binary data, and optimization.
+I am interested in randomized iterative methods for optimization and analyzing machine learning algorithms for compressed data, in particular, relatively simple methods that can be understood well mathematically.
+Recently, I have been studying data completion for structured data, classification methods using binary data, and sketch-and-project methods which include popular optimization methods such as coordinate descent, randomized Kaczmarz and stochastic gradient descent.

+###### Preprints
+* R. Gower, D. Molitor, J. Moorman, and D. Needell.
+"Adaptive sketch-and-project methods for solving linear systems." arXiv preprint arXiv:1909.03604 Sept.
+2019
+* D. Molitor, D. Needell, R. Ward.
+"Bias of gradient descent for the hinge loss." arXiv preprint arXiv:1907.11746.
+Aug.
+2019
+* D. Molitor, D. Needell.
+"An iterative method for classification of binary data." arXiv preprint arXiv:1809.03041.
+Sept.
+2018.

 ###### Journal Papers
 * "Using peano curves to construct Laplacians on fractals" by R. Strichartz, N. Ott, D. Molitor.
 Fractals, Vol. 23, No. 4, Dec.
 2015.